Tural Jalilov

-Tural Jalilov (Tural Cəlilov, born 28 November 1986) is an Azerbaijani professional footballer, who plays for Kapaz PFK.
+Tural Jalilov (Tural Cəlilov, born 28 November 1986) is an Azerbaijani professional footballer who plays for Azerbaijan First League club Shimal FK.

 Career

 Jalilov left Zira FK on 2 May 2017.
 On 11 May 2017, Jalilov signed a one-year contract with Kapaz PFK.

+In 2024, Jalilov returned to football at the age of 38 with the third-tier club Shimal FK after not playing for 6 seasons, and advanced to the second-tier Azerbaijan First League for the 2025–26 season.